BaconBoyGit/nostos/README.md

 ## Running the Project
 Information regarding dependencies, requirements, and commands used to build or run the project.
 To run this project, there is a private configuration file used by the back end.

-> Without these files, you will be unable to successfully run the project.
+> **Note:** Without these files, you will be unable to successfully run the project.
 Please contact the respository owner for access to these files, or you can create your own.
 See [Database](#database) for more information on this.

 This information can be used for both testing the project and preparing it for deployment in a production setting.